react-dnd/react-dnd/README.md

 * Lets you render a custom drag layer if you'd rather draw your own drag preview.

 ## Documentation

+### SemVer

+We plan to follow SemVer after 1.0.
+Before 1.0, minor version bumps may contain breaking changes.
+Breaking changes will be documented in the **[Upgrade Guide](https://github.com/gaearon/react-dnd/blob/master/docs/UPGRADE_GUIDE.md)**.

 ### API Reference